Suburban Mobility Authority for Regional Transportation: 2022–present: Rebranding and Oakland County expansion

-Opt-out system
+Millage and opt-out system

+Since 1995, SMART has been funded in large part by a millage, renewed by voters in member communities in midterm election years through 2022.
+The millage has historically been approved by wide margins in every member community in Oakland and Wayne counties, though less so in Macomb County, passing there by a narrow margin of 39 votes in 2018.
+The millage was extended from four to five years in Wayne and Macomb counties, and to ten years in Oakland County, beginning in 2022.

 SMART is notable among US transit systems for the ability of individual communities to "opt out" of the system.
 Opted-out communities are not subject to the taxes levied by the SMART millage, but as a result do not receive SMART's services.
-Some of these communities are members of smaller transit agencies providing paratransit services for seniors and disabled residents, but lack scheduled bus service.
+Some of these communities are members of smaller transit agencies providing paratransit services for seniors and disabled residents, but lack scheduled fixed-route bus service.

 17 communities in Wayne County currently opt out of SMART service, of which all but one (Livonia) opted out with the first millage in 1995.
 Detroit is one such community, as its own DDOT provides fixed-route bus service to the city, though it is served by SMART's FAST limited-stop routes, as well as other routes during peak hours.

-Communities in Macomb County and Oakland County are not able to opt out of SMART, as the millage has been levied countywide there since 1995 and 2023, respectively.
+Communities in Macomb County and Oakland County are not able to opt out of SMART, as their millages have been levied countywide since 1995 and 2023, respectively.
 Four Oakland County communities opted out in 1995 but later rejoined: Bloomfield Township and West Bloomfield (both 1996), Walled Lake (2006), and Lathrup Village (2014).
-34 other Oakland County communities were added to the system following the 2023 millage.
+The 34 remaining opted-out Oakland County communities were added to the system in 2023.

-Millage

-Since 1995, SMART has been funded in large part by a millage, renewed by voters in member communities every four years, appearing on the August primary ballot in midterm election years through 2018.
-The millage has historically been approved by wide margins in every member community in Oakland and Wayne counties, though less so in Macomb County, passing there by a narrow margin of 39 votes in 2018.

 2022 changes & Oakland County expansion

 In 2022, the SMART millage in Macomb and Wayne counties was extended to five years, and moved to the November general election ballot.
 Both were approved by wide margins.

-In Oakland County, the SMART millage was replaced with a ten-year millage levied countywide, which will abolish the opt-out system in Oakland County, and fund three smaller paratransit providers (the North Oakland Transportation Authority, Western Oakland Transportation Authority, and Older Persons' Commission) alongside SMART.
+In Oakland County, the SMART millage was replaced with a ten-year countywide public transit millage, which abolished the opt-out system in Oakland County, and funds three smaller paratransit providers (the North Oakland Transportation Authority, Western Oakland Transportation Authority, and Older Persons' Commission) alongside SMART.
 The county's Board of Commissioners approved the new millage proposal on August 10, 2022 in a bipartisan vote, with two Republicans joining all 13 Democrats on the board.
 The proposal appeared on the November 2022 general election ballot in all Oakland County communities, and passed with 57% of the vote.
-As a result, SMART's service area expanded to all of Oakland County on January 3, 2023, though new services in those areas have not yet begun operation.
+As a result, SMART's service area expanded to all of Oakland County on January 3, 2023, though new services in portions of the county (Novi, Bloomfield Hills, and Wixom) did not begin operation until September 2023, with initialization of further services in 2024.